 In the afternoon you can visit the Sian Ka’an Reserve where you can kayak among mangroves and spot some cute manatees.

-Day 7: Climb the pyramid of Coba + Swim in more cenotes
+Climb the Pyramid of Coba + Swim in more cenotes

 The ruins of Coba might not be as know as Chichen Itza, but the site is less touristy and you can still climb the main pyramid called Ixmoja.
 There are 120 stone steps up to the top, but it’s well worth the climb.

 Coba is way bigger than you might think at first so allow yourself to spend a few hours out there, but don’t worry – you can rent a bike to get around.